mikejac/node-red-contrib-google-smarthome/README.md

 #### - Window
 `topic` can be `openPercent`, `online` or something else.

 If `topic` is `openPercent` then `payload` must be integer and indicates the percentage that the window is opened where 0 is closed and 100 is fully open.
+It can also be boolean where false is closed and true is 100% opened.

         msg.topic = 'openPercent'
         msg.payload = 50